authzed/terraform-provider-authzed/docs/guides/getting-started.md

 The AuthZed API has certain limitations you should be aware of when working with Terraform:

-1. **No Support for Updates**: The API does not support direct updates to resources.
-When you change attributes of a resource in your Terraform configuration, Terraform will need to delete the existing resource and create a new one with the updated attributes.

-2. **Token Regeneration**: When a token resource is recreated, a new secret is generated.
+1. **Token Regeneration**: When a token resource is recreated, a new secret is generated.
 Applications using the previous token will need to be updated with the new secret.

-3. **Resource Dependencies**: When a resource like a service account is recreated, it will receive a new ID.
-Any resources that depend on this ID (like tokens or policies) will also need to be recreated.

-4. **Access Continuity**: Plan your changes carefully to avoid disrupting access for production systems.
+2. **Access Continuity**: Plan your changes carefully to avoid disrupting access for production systems.
 Consider using separate resources for critical vs. non-critical access.

 ## Before You Begin